Syntr1x/dotfiles/README.md

 # Disclaimer and Setup

-Just my Setup for hyprland, hyprpaper, waybar, wlogout, rofi, ghostty and wallpapers (with a simple themeselector script).
+Just my arch Setup for hyprland, hyprpaper, waybar, wlogout, rofi, ghostty and wallpapers (with a simple themeselector script).

 Uses some files from: